input-output-hk/marlowe-doc/docs/development/runtime-protocol-reference.md

 ### Binary format for sending messages over TCP

-Use the binary format for the Marlowe protocol to send messages over TCP.
+Use the binary format for the Marlowe Runtime protocol to send messages over TCP.
 The binary format describes how each message type is converted into binary data, then read and decoded.

->
-> Jamie will write this up.
->
+At this time, Haskell is the only supported language that has the functions for this.

+If you are using Haskell, use the [Marlowe client library](https://github.com/input-output-hk/marlowe-cardano/tree/main/marlowe-client), one of our libraries in our marlowe-cardano repo.
+It exports a monad transformer called `MarloweT` that enables you to run a client of the Marlowe Runtime protocol.
+Run that monad transformer by providing the port number and host addresss of the Runtime and it will connect to it and handle the binary format for you.

 ## Messaging behavior

-On a functional level, the Marlowe protocol multiplexes the four sub-protocols into one.
+On a functional level, the Marlowe Runtime protocol multiplexes the four sub-protocols into one.
 The client always sends one of these four message types (`RunMarloweSync`, `RunMarloweHeaderSync`, `RunMarloweQuery`, `RunTxJob`) to start.
 Depending on which one it started the session with, it will then continuously send that message type between client and server.
 If it starts with `RunMarloweSync`, the client and server will then just exchange `MarloweSync` messages back and forth.